swisschain/Lykke-HftApi-Docs/source/index.html.md

 Name | Meaning
 ---- | -------
-Placed | Order in order book
+Placed | Order in order book.
 PartiallyMatched | Order in order book and partially filled.
-Matched | Order is filled
+Matched | Order is filled.
 Pending | An order is pending a trigger to be placed in the order book.
-Cancelled | Order is cancelled by user
+Cancelled | Order is cancelled by user.
-Replaced | Order is replaced (canceled) by user Rejected | Order rejectd by the system
+Replaced | Order is replaced (canceled) by the user.
+Rejected | Order rejectd by the system.